No capital city and a devastating phosphate mine are just two of the most interesting facts about Nauru, one of the world’s smallest countries.

 19. Nauru has been used by Australia as an asylum-seeker detention camp since 2001.
 The conditions and treatment of the asylum-seekers is deeply controversial and has been found to be unlawful by the International Criminal Court with widespread allegations of human rights abuses and overcrowding.

-20. Nauru has never won a medal at the Olympic Games since it’s debut in 1996.
+21. Nauru has never won a medal at the Olympic Games since its debut in 1996.

-20. During the 1990s Narua became a money-laundering haven selling banking licences and passports, including diplomatic passports which confer immunity for up to $30,000 each.
-Customers included the Russian mafia and al-Qaida.
+22. During the 1990s, Nauru became a money-laundering haven selling banking licenses and passports, including diplomatic passports, which confer immunity for up to $30,000 each.
+Customers included the Russian mafia and al-Qaeda.

-21. Nauru has also raised supplementary income by recognising breakaway and disputed countries.
-A state aiming for sovereignty can only be taken seriously if it is recognised by other UN member states (the more, the better).
-In 2009, Nauru recognised Russia-backed Abkhazia and South Ossetia in exchange for $50m in Russian aid.
+23. Nauru has also raised supplementary income by recognizing breakaway and disputed countries.
+A state aiming for sovereignty can only be taken seriously if it is recognized by other UN member states (the more, the better).
+In 2009, Nauru recognized Russia-backed Abkhazia and South Ossetia in exchange for $50m in Russian aid.
 Other controversial examples have included Kosovo and Taiwan.

-22. Naura has historically suffered from extremely high rates of unemployment.
-In 2004 it was estimated to be 90%.
-In 2011, it was down to 23%.
+24. Nauru has historically suffered from extremely high unemployment rates.
+In 2004, it was estimated to be 90%, and in 2019, it was reduced to 18%.